Monday, May 24, 2021

 Yaadein -1 : Sindri (1986-1993)

 Early in 1988, my father met with a small accident on his way to the factory post lunch.
 He fell down from his scooter while trying to avoid a school bus that suddenly appeared at a crossroad.
-His right ankle was injured and he had to spend four days in the FCI hospital, a mere 400 m from home.
-My uncle came from Kolkata to see him.
+His right ankle was injured, and he had to spend four days in the FCI hospital, about 400 m from home.
+My uncle (mother's brother) came from Kolkata to see him.
 After he was discharged, he was still at home for recovery.
 Slowly, he gained strength, but a colleague picked him up for work and dropped him back for a few weeks.
 After that, he discarded his scooter and bought himself a LML Vespa.

 The year 1989 was exciting.
 I was in Class 1A, with Sister Zelia was our class teacher.
 Studies became interesting.
 I loved my colorful school books, especially the English book with recurring characters of Prem, Maya, Anu, and Mohan.
 We were introduced to science also.
 We began recognizing fruits and vegetables, plants and animals, insects and birds.
 In Maths, we learnt to add, subtract, multiply, and divide.
 This year, we started Origami.
 My desk partner was Krupa D. Doshi, a Gujarati girl from Jharia.
 Bengali teacher Dulu Miss was too strict : we all were petrified of her.
 Summer saw a 15-day extended-family-trip to Uttarakhand : Kedarnath and Badrinath.
+My father's sister also joined us from Kolkata, along with her husband and two daughters.
 It was the first time I saw the Himalayas.
 We walked up halfway of the 14 km trek from Gaurikund to Kedarnath, and then rode a horse for the rest for the trek.
 It took the whole day.
 Kedarnath was freezing cold.
 It was impossible to touch water.
 One of my cousins collapsed, and was revived with hot milk.
 After an overnight stay and a temple visit on the next morning, we descended to Gaurikund by the next afternoon.
 I also rode a ropeway cable car in Haridwar.
 The long-distance train journeys were again, exciting.
 Badrinath temple was beautiful, surrounded by snow-clad peaks.
+Haridwar was on the plains.

 This summer, Dad taught Didi to drive; first in the Kalyan Kendra playground, and then on the road.
 She picked up quickly.
 When he took her for her practice, I accompanied them in the backseat of the Fiat.
 In this year, we started our P.T.
 (Physical Training) classes with Sir George.
 There was a gymnasium behind the school, where we had a couple of hours of P.T. every week.
 Summer vacation was filled with reading Bengali fairy tales like Khirer Putul, Thakumar Juli, Aabol-Taabol, among others.
 On the Sports Day, we had the Charlie Chaplin race (Walk with a ball between your knees while spinning a stick in your hand).
 At the end of that year, I went to the stage for the first time on the Parent's Night celebration.
 I wore a white gown and group-danced to the singing of our Music Teacher Ms. Ajanta Jha.
 There were classmates like Priya Deovanshi, Manali Banerjee and Kushmoh Durgesh in the team.